The godfather of cool - Lee Konitz

 "Birth of The Cool" brings together and incorporates so many influences that the question arises as to who was actually in charge or who led the band and the project that is now listed among Miles Davis' albums as the leader?
 The last person who can answer this from his own experience is Lee Konitz: "Gerry and Gil certainly had the greatest influence, if only through their arrangements and their idea of how this music should sound.
 And Miles was kind of their chosen city, you could say.
 He worked his way brilliantly into this sound concept.
 He was the embodiment of those ideas."
 Although Konitz flirts with the fact that his memories are gradually fading and that he still has the period mainly in the form of images, the impression of the human encounters of the time is is unclouded: "Of course it was noticeable that we were dealing with something new here.
 The arrangements were great, the people involved were all very special.
 Gerry was a very peculiar character, but I still have the greatest respect for his work to this day.
 I personally like Gil very much.
 He was incredibly amiable, reserved and yet very present in his quiet way."

 Konitz's musical socialization took place via the big bands of Teddy Powell and Claude Thornhill, who made quite popular music at the time, i.e. were still largely committed to the swing era, and had only hesitantly opened up to bebop.
 However, Thornhill's arrangements in particular already pointed to the new, cool era.
 Gerry Mulligan and Gil Evans, among others, were responsible for this.
 When Konitz joined the Nonet, he was just 21 and was difficult to categorize stylistically, with his enormous urge for a very original sound and his aesthetically contrary playing style.
 Of course, he had learned from Charlie Parker and, above all, Lester Young.
 However, he contrasted the outburst, powerful and virtuosic outward thrust of bebop with a peculiarly inward-looking sound in which he subordinated virtuosity to aesthetics.
-Above all due to his motifs, Konitz found a way of playing that made him the only fully valid alternative to Parker at the time.
+Above all because of his motifs, Konitz found a way of playing that made him the only fully valid alternative to Parker at the time.
 At the end of the heyday of bebop, he had thus made a name for himself as a pioneer of the new.
 At first, this newness could easily be categorized as cool jazz.
-The cool, i.e. introverted, academic, more form-oriented style suited Konitz.
+The cool, i.e. introverted, academic, more form-based style suited Konitz.
 However, the motivic work, which often had the character of art music and was strongly influenced by 19th century European classical music, also restricted him.
 So he continued to develop his playing regardless of genre boundaries.

 Thus Lee Konitz has the seemingly paradoxical merit of having become the epitome of a jazz style.
 He became the epitome of a jazz style when he had long been on the way to overcoming it.
 This is perhaps the greatest form of freedom that can be achieved in music.
 Since then, over more than six decades, he has lived it out with a naturalness that cannot be shaken: he has contributed to around 200 albums, has recorded some of the He has never closed his mind to the avant-garde and has also proved to be a generous and reserved supporter of young talent - including in Germany, where he still lives from time to time and where he has been working loosely with Cologne pianist Florian Weber, among others, for a number of years.